tensorlayer/TensorLayer/docs/user/tutorial.rst

   episode 1: game 5 took 0.17348s, reward: -1.000000
   episode 1: game 6 took 0.09415s, reward: -1.000000

+This example allow neural network to learn how to play Pong game from the screen inputs, just like human behavior.
+The neural network will play with a fake AI player, and lean to beat it.
-This example allow computer to learn how to play Pong game from the screen inputs, just like human behavior.
-After training for 15,000 episodes, the computer can win 20% of the games.
-The computer win 35% of the games at 20,000 episode, we can seen the computer learn faster and faster as it has more winning data to train.
-If you run it for 30,000 episode, it start to win.
+After training for 15,000 episodes, the neural network can win 20% of the games.
+The neural network win 35% of the games at 20,000 episode, we can seen the neural network learn faster and faster as it has more winning data to train.
+If you run it for 30,000 episode, it never loss.

 .. code-block:: python